PublicScrutiny/psuk-parliament/README.md

 });
 ```

-The `bill` response is an object like this:
+The `bill` object returned looks like this:

 ``` json
 { id: 'f42a76041c3cfe4d017efdfa24dd1a296d2e363a',